If you have a question that is not answered below, please Contact Us.

 • Ongoing: Monthly maintenance, sealing more cracks, replacing filters

-• When chemicals like TCE evaporate from polluted soil or water, vapors can move into buildings through cracks or drains, affecting indoor air.
+• When chemicals like TCE evaporate from polluted soil or water, vapors can move into buildings through cracks or penetrations in the building slab, affecting indoor air.

-• Chemicals that easily turn into vapors, such as dry-cleaning solvents, degreasers, gasoline, and diesel.
+• Chemicals that easily evaporate and turn into vapors, such as gasoline, degreasers, and dry-cleaning solvents.

 • Trichloroethylene (TCE) is a chemical once widely used to remove grease.
 It’s found in some household products and exposure to high doses over long periods of time can potentially cause cancer and reproductive harm.

 • Very common in California and the U.S. due to past widespread use.
-Hundreds of cleanups like this one are underway statewide.
+Hundreds of cleanups for TCE are underway statewide.

 • Yes.
 Drinking water is supplied by the San Diego County Water Authority and is regularly tested.